Ernyoke/ervin-szilagyi-static-site/src/articles/containers-under-the-hood.md

 ## Network Isolation

 `containerd` is using network namespaces to have network isolation and to simplify configuration.
-In a lot of cases our containers act as web servers.
-For being able to run a web server, we need to choose an network interface and port on which the server will listen on.
-In order to solve the issue of port collision (2 ore more processes listening on the same interface on the same port), container runtimes use virtual network interfaces.
+In a lot of cases, our containers act as web servers.
+For being able to run a web server, we need to choose a network interface and port on which the server will listen on.
+To solve the issue of port collision (2 or more processes listening on the same interface on the same port), container runtimes use virtual network interfaces.

 If we would want to see the network namespace created by `containerd`, we will run into an issue.
 Unfortunately, [network namespaces created by `containerd` are invisible](https://www.baeldung.com/linux/docker-network-namespace-invisible).
 This means, if we execute `ip netns list` to list all the network namespaces present on our host machine, we most likely get no output.
 We can still get hold of the namespace if we do the following:

-1. Get the PID of the current running container:
+1. Get the PID of the currently running container:

 ```bash
 root@ip-172-31-24-119:~# ctr task ls